Dysphasic dementia, hereditary

 Dysphasic dementia, hereditary: Symptoms

 The symptoms of Lewy body dementia are similar to those of Alzheimer's disease.
 Similar symptoms include disorientation, and a slowing of the thinking and learning processes, and problems with memory, speaking and communicating, and behavior control.
-This can lead to social withdrawal, difficulties completing familiar tasks, such as dressing and paying bills, and ...more symptoms »
+This can lead to social withdrawal, difficulties completing familiar tasks, such as dressing and ...more symptoms »

 Dysphasic dementia, hereditary: Treatments

 There are currently no treatments that can cure or stop the progression of Lewy body dementia.
 The care of people with Lewy body dementia is aimed at minimizing symptoms and maximizing independence and the quality of life as much as possible.
 There are some medications that may help to manage some symptoms.
-Medications may include drugs that can help with cognitive symptoms, such as ...more treatments »
+Medications may include drugs that can help with cognitive symptoms, such as memory, ...more treatments »

 Dysphasic dementia, hereditary: Misdiagnosis